-Bluff Lake Nature Center is a 1.5 mile moderately trafficked loop trail located near Denver, CO that features a lake and is good for all skill levels.
+Bluff Lake Nature Center is a 1.5 mile moderately trafficked loop trail located near Denver, Colorado that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from June until September.

 Open sunrise to sunset everyday, Bluff Lake is a wonderful place to visit to get some peace and quiet in the city.
 This special place is protected for our wildlife inhabitants and visiting human neighbors, so please, no dogs or bicycles, and don't forget your insect repellent.
 The main trail look at Bluff Lake is about a mile long and it circles around a seasonal lake (which is fed by storm water and will have water if the area has had enough rain).
 The walk around the trail loop is excellent for bird spotting and to experience the changes in habitat along the way (wetland, lake, bluff-top prairie).